 Another typical symptom of dementia is the tendency to become disoriented in new environments.
 The University of Illinois said that this disorientation extends to both place and time.
 If an older adult with dementia relocate to a new place, the unknown stimuli might cause a feeling of insecurity.
 When disoriented, seniors with dementia may appear lost to onlookers and become quickly aggravated with their caregivers.

 Age-related memory loss and dementia are extremely different conditions, though they might share some overlap in signs.
 However, normal lapse of memory is frequently brought on by absence of focus and it never advances into serious area.
 Dementia, on the other hand, will become worse over time.
-If you doubt about your signs, arrange a visit with your physician.
+If you have doubt about your signs, arrange a visit with your physician.